Freight Shipping from Denver to Savannah

 How much does it cost to ship freight from Denver to Savannah?

-Full truckload (FTL) rates from Denver, CO to Savannah, GA currently range from $4,005-$4,937 for a standard dry van load over the 1,863-mile route.
+Full truckload (FTL) rates from Denver, CO to Savannah, GA currently range $4,005-$4,937 (roughly $2.17-$2.66 per mile over 1,863 miles).
 LTL shipments typically cost $1,225-$1,984 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Savannah?